Rose4948/GraMuS/README.md

 - **detailed information of motivation example Folder**:  The effectiveness of our approach is demonstrated using a real faulty program, Cli27 from Defects4J.
 We provide complete suspiciousness scores and rankings from various fault localization techniques for this example.
 - **ExperimentalData Folder**: Provide all experimental data on two benchmarks Defects4J and ConDefects for this study.

 These resources are made available to facilitate reference and reproducibility of the experimental process.
-Developers can clone the repository to access the code and data required for utilizing GBSR in fault localization experiments.
+Developers can clone the repository to access the code and data required for utilizing GraMuS in fault localization experiments.

 ## Environment